AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

 * Provide direct visibility into packages' exported items

-   + *Direct Visibility* - as if object was referenced from within package being used
+   + :dfn:`Direct Visibility` - as if object was referenced from within package being used

 * May still use expanded name